lborg019/alain.xyz/portfolio/blog/raw-vulkan/index.md

 **Layer** - Middleware between existing Vulkan functionality, such as checking for errors.
 Layers can range from runtime debugging checks to hooks to GPU debugging software like [RenderDoc](https://github.com/baldurk/renderdoc) to even hooks to the Steam renderer so your game can behave better when you `Ctrl + Shift` to switch to the Steam overlay.

 You'll want to begin by determining which extensions/layers you want, compare that with which are available to you by Vulkan.
-Once that's done

 ```cpp
 auto installedExtensions = vk::enumerateInstanceExtensionProperties();